BShowen/ruby_hangman/README.md

 ```

 ### 2. cd into the lib folder and run 'main.rb'
-first cd into the folder where you downloaded the repo, and then cd into the "lib" directory where "main.rb" is located.
+first cd into the folder where you downloaded the repo and then cd into the "lib" directory where "main.rb" is located.
 ```
 $   cd folder_where_repo_is_located
 $   cd lib